ueberdosis/tiptap/docs/src/docPages/guide/node-views/vue.md

 The `NodeViewWrapper` and `NodeViewContent` components render a `<div>` HTML tag (`<span>` for inline nodes), but you can change that.
 For example `<node-view-content as="p">` should render a paragraph.
 One limitation though: That tag must not change during runtime.

 ## All available props
 For advanced use cases, we pass a few more props to the component.
-Here is the full list of what you can expect:
+Here is the full list of what props you can expect:

 ```html
 <template>